 London is one of the finest cities with the most fantastic public transport network.
 Being a first-time visitor, it can be difficult to choose the best service that suits your vibe.
-London public transport is operated by the government under TfL (Transport for London) which is responsible for all the aspects of transportation in London.
+London public transportation is operated by the government under TfL (Transport for London) which is responsible for all the aspects of transportation in London.

-You can look at the array of choices available amongst transport options in London and get the hack to travel around London without any worries.
+You can look at the array of choices available amongst transport options in London and get the hack to travel around the city without any worries.

 London is divided into various zones, with zones 1 & 2 being central London, and the number increases as farther you get.
 Heathrow Airport, the busiest airport in London, is in Zone 6.
-These transport options will cover all the zones of London public transport.
+These London public transportation options will cover all the zones of London public transport.

 Operating since 1863, the London Underground or the “Tube” as famously known, is the oldest underground metro in the world.
 It is one of the best ways to travel around London since there is an underground stop within easy distance across all zones.

 - The Tube is divided into 9 zones with zone 1 covering Central London.